Inverness Tool Library Privacy Statement

 Payment information

-Payment details are stored with myTurn.
+Payment details are stored with ‘Stripe’.
 Inverness Tool Library can only see the card type, last 4 digits and expiry date.

-You can view their Privacy Notice here: https://stripe.com/gb/privacy
+You can view their Privacy Notice here: https://myTurn.com/privacy/ and https://stripe.com/gb/privacy

-We won’t share any of your information with any third party organisations.
-Library members provide their information directly to myTurn when you become a library member as stated above.
+We won’t share any of your information with any third-party organisations.
+Library members provide their information directly to ‘myTurn’ and ‘Stripe’ when you become a library member as stated above.

 How long will your information be kept for?

-We can deactivate your account so that it is only visible to the administrator of our database, but we keep your personal information as long as is necessary for our library membership management system provider myTurn.
+We can deactivate your account so that it is only visible to the administrator of our database, but we keep your personal information as long as is necessary for our membership management system provider ‘myTurn’.
 Here is what is stated on their Privacy Policy about the retention of data:

 Accuracy of Information held within our database

-To make sure that any personal information we hold about you is accurate, you can update your information to reflect changes by logging into your myTurn account.
+We want to make sure that any personal information we hold about you is accurate.
+You must provide accurate information when applying for membership.
+Once you are a member, you must ensure that the information held within the system remains accurate and up to date.
+You can update your information to reflect changes by logging into your ‘myTurn’ account.

 Your personal data rights